The Second Life of Friedrich Wilhelm Georg Platow

 The film has a solid cast all the way down the line.
 The popular actor Fred Delmare plays Platow’s father, Platow’s son is played by Lothar Warneke, a fine director in his own right, and Winfried Glatzeder of Paul and Paula fame makes a brief appearance as a clown.

-The soundtrack is by Hans Jürgen Wenzel, who worked as a conductor for various theatres and orchestras.
+The soundtrack is by Hans Jürgen Wenzel, who worked as a conductor for various theaters and orchestras.
 He only composed music for seven films.
 The Time of the Storks was his first.
 The Second Life of F.W.G.
 Platow was his second.
-In 1976, Wenzel founded the Komponistenklasse Halle (Composers Class Hall), a training program for young musicians that is one of the few cultural programs from East Germany that is still in operation.
+In 1976, Wenzel founded the Komponistenklasse Halle (Composers Class Hall), a training program for young musicians that is one of the few cultural programs from East Germany still in operation.
 He was a fan of expressionistic music, which the score for this movie hints at.
 It starts with an electric guitar, which is quickly replaced by an orchestral theme.
 It isn’t long, though, before the electric guitar is back, now more distorted than before, taking over the theme from the violins.
 It’s one of the cleverest movie themes around, sonically demonstrating the conflict between the old and the new.

-The East German rock band The Puhdys also appear in the film, playing at a restaurant.
+The East German rock band The Puhdys also appears in the film, playing at a restaurant.
 Earlier the same year, they had made a big splash with the soundtrack for The Legend of Paul and Paula.
 Here, they get to demonstrate their hard rock chops, playing much more aggressive music than the lilting themes from Paul and Paula.

 The film caused some grumbling among the SED officials who reviewed it.
 They felt that it wasn’t a fair representation of the working class.
-The film was released without a premiere, and was excluded from export.
+The film was released without a premiere and was excluded from export.
 It wasn’t shown in unified Germany until 1996, and has had only limited screenings in North America since then.
 For this reason, the film remains relatively unknown, even in Germany.
 But don’t let its relative obscurity fool you—it is worth searching out.
 It is a genuine East German classic.

-IMDB page for this film.
+IMDb page for this film.

-Buy this film.
+Stream this film.

 2. Here in the West, this would normally be characterized as “fleeing” or “escaping,” but I’m intentionally avoiding such loaded terms.
 The fact is, many people were leaving East Germany around this time.
 That’s not to say the East German government was making it easy to emigrate, but it could be done, as Manfred Krug, Nina Hagen, Armin Mueller-Stahl, and other demonstrated.